 No, it’s not religion.
-I was brought up a very strict catholic, but I’m not religious.
+I was brought up a very strict Catholic, but I’m not religious.
 I am quite spiritual, but I don’t quite think of it in that way.
 I’m like Aron, in that sense.
 When he sees the kid it’s not like Jesus or anything like that, but it’s quite clearly real life and not an icon.
-I’m not religious, but I’m spiritual and think there’s forces at work that are very difficult for the rational mind to absolutely pin down, and sometimes they work in your film.
+I’m not religious, but I’m spiritual and think there are forces at work that are very difficult for the rational mind to absolutely pin down, and sometimes they work in your film.

-You don’t think Religion is a part of Sunshine or Millions?
+You don’t think religion is a part of Sunshine or Millions?

 With Millions, I was brought up like that.
-You are religious until you learn to be better than religious, because your Mom just teaches you to be religious.
-You’re religious until you’re 11 or 12 where you start to think about girls and all that stuff, and you just stop thinking about Religion and think about your independence.
-Because he was 8-years-old, it would have been wrong to show him under anything but his Mother’s influence.
+You are religious until you learn to be better than religious because your mom just teaches you to be religious.
+You’re religious until you’re 11 or 12 where you start to think about girls and all that stuff, and you just stop thinking about religion and think about your independence.
+Because he was 8-years-old, it would have been wrong to show him under anything but his mother’s influence.
 The saints spark his imagination because he’s been taught about them for so long.
 When he gets older, he won’t be thinking like that.
 He’ll be thinking about music, cinema, girls, cars, drugs, or whatever it is.

-What about the scene in 127 Hours where Aron looks up at the end and says, “thank you?”
+What about the scene in 127 Hours where Aron looks up at the end and says, “Thank you?”

 It’s not God.
 It’s something else.
 On a spiritual level, it’s something.
 We did have a scene, which we cut, but in one of his darker moments he prays to God saying sorry for not paying him much attention for over the years and how he should have and how he needs help (laughs).
 Of course, no answer came back.
 In the end, we cut that because it didn’t seem very relevant to him.

 I’ve heard you call this a coming-of-age film before.
 Why do you see it that way?